lukaszgrudnik/pokedex/README.md

 # pokedex

 Description:
 Application get pokemon from [remote API](https://pokeapi.co/) and display them on the screen.
-User can load more pokemon and search them by name.
-User interface implements dark mode also.
+Users can load more pokemon and search them by name.
+The UI implements dark mode also.

 How to run application: